Cordelya/mobiliaire-raspi/README.md

 # Mobiliaire-raspi
 A Raspberry Pi flavored lightweight property inventory helper

+## This repository has moved to GitLab.
+Please visit [Cordelya's GitLab](https://gitlab.com/cordelya) and you'll find the active project there.
+- In addition, this fork has been rolled back into the main Mobiliaire repository and USB webcam support has been added since it moved.

 > mobiliaire (n.): Middle French form of "mobiliary"; pertaining to furniture or movable property

 Please see the main [Mobiliaire](https://github.com/Cordelya/mobiliaire) repository for information about the application.
 This page only details the specific features available in this fork.